Yes, A ‘Southern Charm’ Thomas Ravenel-Free Zone Map Of Charleston Does Exist

-Southern Charm season 6 will debut next month, but while Thomas Ravenel, one of the original cast members won’t be returning to the cast, his specter is still haunting the remaining Charmers, and even perhaps the city of Charleston, South Carolina, where several bars and restaurant owners have banned him from their establishments, even creating a map called T-Rav Safe Zones, where the former reality star isn’t welcome after a series of alleged outbursts.
+Southern Charm Season 6 will debut next month, but while Thomas Ravenel, one of the original cast members, won’t be returning to the cast, his specter is still haunting the remaining Charmers, and even perhaps the city of Charleston, South Carolina, where several bars and restaurant owners have banned him from their establishments, even creating a map called T-Rav Safe Zones, where the former reality star isn’t welcome after a series of alleged outbursts.

-Cheat Sheet says that Ravenel’s ban from certain places around Charleston has been around since before the Bravo network came to town, just before his arrest on federal charges for cocaine possession and distribution.
-The original post was created by a restaurant owner who was feuding with Ravenel in real life and on social media, and wanted other Charleston locals to know where they could go without the drama.
+Cheat Sheet reports that Ravenel’s ban from certain places around Charleston has been around since before the Bravo network came to town, just before his arrest on federal charges for cocaine possession and distribution.
+The original post was created by a restaurant owner who was feuding with Ravenel in real life and on social media and wanted other Charleston locals to know where they could go without the drama.

 The origin of the T-Rav (Ravenel’s, 56, given nickname) Safe Zones seems to have started approximately 13 years ago when he was the treasurer for the state of South Carolina for seven months.
-Craig Nelson, owner of Proof, on King Street in Charleston said that Ravenel came in for dinner with friends and got loud.
+Craig Nelson, owner of Proof, on King Street in Charleston, said that Ravenel came in for dinner with friends and got loud.

 “Thomas and a friend were at the bar and they were inebriated and loud.
 In the middle of dinner, Thomas walks up to our table and says he’s going to beat my a**.”